Built over a grand archway attached to the New Mosque, this small kasrı (pavilion), or mahfili (loge), dates from the same period and...

 Fourth Vakıf Han

-Pandeli's three salons are encrusted with stunning turqoise-coloured İznik tiles and furnished with chandeliers and richly upholstered...
+Dating from 1901, Pandeli has three salons that are encrusted with stunning turquoise-coloured İznik tiles and also feature painted...

 Yenicamii Meydanı Sokak · interesting places nearby